 We all hit roadblocks sometimes that can keep us from moving forward and reaching our goals.

-In job search, there are many potential pitfalls that sabotage or prolong the search.
+In executive job search, there are many potential pitfalls that sabotage or prolong the search.

 As in life, work-arounds or viable solutions almost always exist.